-The question featured in the title is extremely popular among frequent travelers for a good reason.
-When going from site to site, looking for cheap discount flights, you can easily notice that the same route can cost X amount of dollars for the flight departing on the 10th of December and twice as much for departure on the 11th of December.
+The question featured in the title is very popular among frequent flyers for a good reason.
+While looking for cheap discount flights online you can see that the same route can cost twice as much from one day to the very next day.
 Weird, right?
-Well, once you finish reading this post you might have a better understanding of how airline tickets are priced.
+However, once you finish reading this post you might have a better understanding of how airline tickets are priced.

 Factors that Influence Ticket Price